 An up-to-date list of the current Parliamentary Groups is available under the relevant section of the website of the Chamber of Deputies (www.camera.it - The Chamber of Deputies - Parliamentary bodies and their functions - Parliamentary Groups).
-IN FOCUS If decisions pertaining to the organisation of the activities of the Plenary and Parliamentary Committees are made by the President of the Chamber or the Chairperson of a Committee because a large majority (at least three quarters of membership) could not be reached where required, the Rules of Procedure ensure that the Opposition shall in any case be guaranteed the right to determine one fifth of the items on the order of business or else shall be allocated one fifth of the time dedicated to debate.
-The new Hall of Parliamentary Groups Parliamentary business on the Floor of the House IN FOCUS When the Chamber of Deputies holds elections (such as for the appointment of its President or members of the Bureau), the voting is by secret ballot, usually by means of ballot papers.
+IN FOCUS The Chamber organises its business based on a programming method and draws up the programme and the order of business. identifying the topics to be considered by the Chamber in the following months.
+The programme and the order of business are approved by the Conference of Group Chairpersons with a large majority (at least three-quarters of the members of the Chamber).
+If the required majority is not obtained the programme of business is drawn up by the President of the Chamber.
+In this case the opposition groups are guaranteed a fifth of the topics to be considered or of the overall time available.
+The Hall of Parliamentary Groups Parliamentary business on the Floor of the House IN FOCUS When the Chamber of Deputies holds elections (such as for the appointment of its President or members of the Bureau), the voting is by secret ballot, usually by means of ballot papers.
 An MP Secretary calls the Deputies by name who, one at a time, receive the ballot paper, enter one of the voting booths set up in front of the President's desk. mark the ballot out of the sight of the other Members of the House and place it in an urn as they leave the booth.
 The same voting system is used when the two Houses of Parliament are meeting in joint session.
 The Plenary Hall of the Chamber of Deputies The heart of the Chamber of Deputies The hub of the activities of the Chamber of Deputies is the Plenary Hall of Palazzo Montecitorio.
 This is the meeting room where all Members of the House sit, and where all the main decisions of the House are taken after discussing the items on the order of business.
 In particular, this is where Members debate and vote on bills and policy-setting instruments (motions and resolutions to guide government action), and where questions are raised and interpellations submitted.
 Consideration of and voting on bills are the activities most associated with Parliament.
 Seating in the Plenary Hall Every Deputy has his or her own place in the Plenary Hall.
 The seats, which are arranged in a semicircle around the President's desk. from left. to centre to right, are allocated to match the political disposition of the Groups, and thus give concrete shape to the spectrum of political opinions in the country resulting from the elections.
 At the centre of the semicircle, beneath the desk of the President and facing the Deputies, are the benches of the Government, where the President of the Council of Ministers sits flanked by his or her Ministers and Undersecretaries.
 The President of the Chamber is flanked by MPs who have been appointed Secretaries and by parliamentary officials who assist the President in his or her work, supervise the drafting of the minutes of proceedings and of the official parliamentary reports.
 Voting Most voting in the Plenary is by open ballot, with certain exceptions as specified in the Rules of Procedure.
 Voting is conducted by roll-call using an electronic system that immediately displays